WBLV: WGNR: Christian radio

 On October 19, 1979, WGNR began broadcasting on 88.9 MHz in Grand Rapids.
 It was owned by and located at the Grand Rapids School of the Bible and Music, a non-degree-granting institution whose students primarily staffed the outlet and used it as a training tool for Christian ministry.
 It aired a mix of student-produced music programming and student-produced and syndicated Christian talk and teaching programming.
 Originally a 10-watt station, the station increased its power in 1983.
 By then, there were seven Christian radio stations in the Grand Rapids area, two of which (WGNR and WCSG at the Grand Rapids Baptist Academy) were owned by educational institutions.
 Later that year, WGNR began carrying The Sight Seer, a new local radio reading service, on a subcarrier for the benefit of the blind community.

 Another Christian radio station began broadcasting in the region on January 20, 1989: WXYB (89.3 FM), licensed to Zeeland.
 It was owned by Echo Broadcasting, whose backers sought to restore the programming of the Moody Radio network to West Michigan.
 Moody's Chicago station, WMBI, had once been audible in this area but was crowded out by new local stations.
 Two months before WXYB signed on, Echo purchased WGNR from the Grand Rapids School of the Bible and Music and flipped it to Moody programming.
 After WXYB signed on, WGNR became a semi-satellite, simulcasting WXYB for all but a few hours of the day.
 The addition of WGNR expanded Echo's service area to the east, inland from the lakeshore to include Grand Rapids.

 Echo Broadcasting sold WXYB and WGNR to Moody Radio itself in 1991 for a titular purchase price of $1.
-The call letters on WXYB were changed to WGNB after Moody acquired the stations.
+Moody changed the Zealand station's call letters to WGNB after acquiring the stations.
 While Moody was acquiring the stations, the Grand Rapids School of the Bible and Music—where the WGNR transmitter was still located—was looking to move off its campus on Franklin Street, which no longer met its needs or current fire code.
 The former campus was sold to Grand Rapids Public Schools, which ordered the WGNR facility to be relocated elsewhere.
 Moody attempted to relocate the transmitter, but found it difficult to find an adequate site due to the density of radio stations in the area.
 Additionally, FCC regulations required decreasing the station's power if it moved.
 Moody also found that WGNB provided adequate coverage of Grand Rapids for an estimated 95 percent of listeners.
 As a result, it decided to put WGNR up for sale.